vcc.ca

 Record of Resolution

-means in the case of an informal resolution, the resolution report signed by both the Complainant and the Respondent; or in the case of a finding by the responsible Senior Administrator regarding a complaint, the written report of their determination in the matter including a summary of the findings of fact and the discipline imposed, if any.
+In the case of an informal resolution, the resolution report signed by both the complainant and the respondent; or in the case of a finding by the VP People Services or delegate regarding a complaint, the written report of their determination in the matter including a summary of the findings of fact and the discipline imposed, if any.

 Respondent